ramalho/orablog/forget-the-boxes.rst

 To wrap up assignment in Python: always read the right-hand side first.
 That’s where the object is created or retrieved.
 After that, the variable on the left is bound to the object, like a label stuck to it.
 Just forget about the boxes.

-.. admonition:: This post was inspired by chapter 8 of my `Fluent Python`__ book.
-That chapter, titled *Object references, mutability and recycling* also covers shallow copies and deep copies, the semantics of function parameter passing and the concept of weak references, among other topics.)
+    This post was inspired by chapter 8 of my `Fluent Python`__ book.
+That chapter, titled *Object references, mutability and recycling* also covers the semantics of function parameter passing, best practices for mutable handling, shallow copies and deep copies, and the concept of weak references -- among other topics.)

 __ http://shop.oreilly.com/product/0636920032519.do